l0rd/blog-files/domeide/README.md

 *Would you run containers from within your IDE?*

 Oh Yeahhh!
-And with that we would love to see Dockerfiles support, Compose yml files support, IDE build systems and running environment inside containers.
+And with that we would love to see Dockerfile support, Compose yml files support, IDE build systems and running environment inside containers.
 Let's see the details:

 ### Dockerfile support

-Dockerfile support should come with syntax highilighting, autocomplete (dockerfile instructions popping out at your CTRL+SPACE) and syntax validation (syntax errors should be shown by your IDE before you `docker build`)
+Dockerfile support should come with syntax highlighting, autocomplete (dockerfile instructions popping out at your CTRL+SPACE) and syntax validation (syntax errors should be shown by your IDE before you `docker build`)

 ![syntaxh](/syntaxh.png)\ ![autocomplete](/autocomplete.png)\ ![syntax verification](/syntaxvalid.png)